-By focusing on a specific message, landing pages can cut through the noise and provide a clear and compelling reason for visitors to take action.
+By focusing on a specific message, you can cut through the noise and provide a clear and compelling reason for visitors to take action.

-Thus, when you use landing pages to laser in on a particular target market with an offer that speaks directly to them, you can expect your conversion rate to increase.
+This allows you to laser in on a particular target market with an offer that speaks directly to them.

-Landing pages also enable you to track and measure the success of your online marketing campaigns.
+You can also track and measure the success of your online marketing campaigns.

 By directing visitors to a specific page, you can easily track the number of leads or customers generated from that page and optimise your campaigns accordingly.